biocatiit/website/content/pages/users_howto_microprobe_design.rst

 BioCAT-FIT
 ^^^^^^^^^^^^

-This is Matlab software indended for full analysis of the retrieved data.
+This is Matlab software intended for full analysis of the retrieved data.
 This code reads the ``*.stp`` files and performs peak fitting of each measured spectra for each point of the scan.
-The peak fitting routine includes: gaussian shape peak fitting, escape peaks, both theoretical and experimental Ka/Kb ratios and background removal.
+The peak fitting routine includes: Gaussian shape peak fitting, escape peaks, both theoretical and experimental Ka/Kb ratios and background removal.
 The code plots the images of the ROIs selected in the scanning software.
 This is the fastest way to get the image of the measured data.